Ann-Margret: Critical acclaim in supporting roles (1970s)

 In 1970, she returned to films with R. P. M., where she starred alongside Anthony Quinn, and C.C. and Company with Joe Namath as a biker and her portraying a fashion journalist.

 In 1971, she starred in Carnal Knowledge by director Mike Nichols, playing the girlfriend of a neglectful, arguably abusive character played by Jack Nicholson.
 She was nominated for the Academy Award for Best Supporting Actress and won the Golden Globe Award for Best Supporting Actress.
 Filmink argued this amounted to a comeback "in a way...because she never really regained her former status as an above-the-title star of feature films—her follow-up movies were 'girl' parts... the seventies were tough times for female stars who were not Barbra Streisand."

 On the set of The Train Robbers in Durango, Mexico, in June 1972, she told Nancy Anderson of Copley News Service that she had been on the "grapefruit diet" and had lost almost 20 pounds (134 to 115) eating unsweetened citrus.

 On Sunday, 10 September 1972, while performing at Lake Tahoe, she fell 22 ft from an elevated platform to the stage and suffered injuries including a broken left arm, cheekbone, and jawbone.
 She required meticulous facial reconstructive surgery that required wiring her mouth shut and putting her on a liquid diet.
 Unable to work for ten weeks, she returned to the stage almost back to normal.

 Throughout the 1970s, Ann-Margret balanced her live musical performances with a string of dramatic film roles that played against her glamorous image.
 In 1973, she starred with John Wayne in The Train Robbers.
 Then came the musical Tommy in 1975, for which she received her second Oscar nomination, this time for the Academy Award for Best Actress.
 In addition, she has been nominated for ten Golden Globe Awards, winning five, including her Best Actress – Motion Picture Comedy or Musical for Tommy.

 On 17 August 1977, Ann-Margret and Roger Smith traveled to Memphis to attend Elvis Presley's funeral.
 Three months later, she hosted Memories of Elvis featuring abridged versions of the Elvis 1968 TV and Aloha from Hawaii specials.

-Other notable films she co-starred in during the late 1970s include Joseph Andrews (1977), The Last Remake of Beau Geste (1977), and the horror/suspense thriller Magic (1978) with Anthony Hopkins.
+Other films she co-starred in during the late 1970s include Joseph Andrews (1977), The Last Remake of Beau Geste (1977), and the horror/suspense thriller Magic (1978) with Anthony Hopkins.
 She had a cameo in The Cheap Detective (1978).

 Ann-Margret was an early choice of Allan Carr's to play the role of Sandy Dumbrowski in the 1978 film Grease.
 At 36 years of age when filming commenced, she was ultimately determined to be too old to convincingly play the role of a high school student.
 Twenty-eight-year-old Olivia Newton-John got the role instead, and the character was renamed "Sandy Olsson" (after Ann-Margret's birth surname) in her honor.

 For her contributions to the film industry, Ann-Margret received a motion picture star on the Hollywood Walk of Fame in 1973.
 Her star is located at 6501 Hollywood Boulevard.